jsoulier/2.5d_lighting/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 cmake --build . --parallel 8 --config Release cd bin
-./lighting.exe
+./2.5d_lighting.exe
 ```

-### Known Bugs
+### Bugs

 - The screen will be entirely black if there's no lights in the scene
 - There's no depth peeling so models with multiple back faces will have incorrect lighting
-- Lights can sneak through corners where the widths of the models are minimal
+- Lights can sneak through corners where the models have small widths